Plastic recycling: Construction and concrete

 The use of recovered plastics in engineering materials is gaining ground.
 Ground plastic may be used as a construction aggregate or filler material in certain applications.
 While generally unsuitable in structural concrete, plastic's inclusion in asphalt concrete, (forming rubberised asphalt), subbase and recycled insulation can be beneficial.
 An example of this is the construction of plastic roads.
 These may be made entirely of plastic or can incorporate significant amounts of plastic.
 The practice is popular in India, which by 2021 had constructed some 700 km (435 miles) of highways.
 It may allow the leaching of plastic additives into the environment.
 Research is ongoing to use plastics in various forms in cementitious materials such as concrete.
 Densifying plastic materials such as PET and plastic bags and then using them to partially replace aggregate and depolymerizing PET to use as a polymeric binder to enhance concrete are under study.

-Upholstery and Fashion Fabrics

-The use of recycled plastics to turn into fabrics is starting gain ground in the European home interiors and upholstery industry.
-Fabric is manufactured entirely from recycled plastic bottles, with each and every metre of fabric produced save approximately 90 plastic bottles from ending up in a land fill.
-Bottles are collected locally before being separated by type and colour, processed and converted into flakes.
-This polymer is eventually extruded into yarn, which is then texturized, yarn dyed and embedded with permanent flame retardant properties.
+Criticism

+Plastic recycling research showed that most plastic could currently not be economically recycled.
+This has resulted in occasions where plastic waste dropped into recycling bins has not been recycled, and been treated as general waste.

+Resin identification codes are based on the recycling symbol, but have drawn criticism, as they imply that marked items are always recyclable when this may not be true.